GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

    pip install azure-ai-formrecognizer
    ```

-3. In addition to using the Azure Portal, we can use the command line interface to create a storage account and container.
-We will create a second container in our storage account and upload the form files.
+3. We will create another Azure Blob in our container and upload our labeled form files from the **20-custom-form/forms-with-labels/train** folder.

-Notice there are four types of files:
-- **.json**
-- **.jpg**
-- **.jpg.labels.json**
-- **jpg.ocr.json**

 4. View the contents of the **train-with-labels** folder, and note that it contains a file for configuration settings:
     - **C#**: appsettings.json